The Tastes of USA BBQ: Florida style BBQ

+We've already talked about different barbecue styles such as Texas style bbq, Kansas City style bbq, South and North Carolina style bbq, Memphis style bbq, St. Louis style bbq, Kentucky style bbq and other regional barbecue styles.
 Today in our Tastes of USA BBQ series we'll be looking into Florida-style barbecue and learning how to make the state's signature smoked mullet.
 How do we do it?
-What makes Florida barbecue so unique?
+What makes Florida barbecue so unique that so far you could only find it in barbecue restaurants?
 Let's get started to find out.

 Florida-style barbecue is a mixture of various different regional styles mixing together into a new, unique entity.
 Elements from southern United States and Caribbean barbecue have been incorporated into the state's own techniques for cooking.

 Though less popular in recent years, one of the state's claims to fame when it comes to barbecue is its smoked striped mullet.
+Yes, it's not your usual Texas beef brisket, pork shoulder or South Carolina barbecue.
 The fish's natural flavors are accentuated by the slow smoking process as well as a sweet brine.
 Chicken and meat dishes, as well as beef ribs and other types of fish, are also commonly found, especially in Miami.

 While sauce isn't a component of this, the typical style used in Florida takes inspiration from South Carolina, which uses a primarily sweet vinegar sauce.
 Citrus-based sauces are also common, taking a cue from certain Cuban sauces.

 Before you can begin smoking your mullet, you'll need to gather a few supplies.